 If you have a fence or wall around your garden, you can safely place spikes along the top of them as It’s practical and one of the guaranteed ways of preventing cats or other undesired animals from entering sneakily.

 Those 3 methods above are some of the paid ways to repel cats from a garden.
-If you just want to feel comfortable and don’t mess with changing the orange peels or refreshing the peppers, or stick trash plastics in your garden, you can go for those methods.
+If you just want to feel comfortable and don’t mess with changing the orange peels, refreshing the peppers, or sticking trash plastics in your garden, you can go for those methods.

 17) Using cat repellent gel crystals

-These highly effective products were designed to stop cat fouling and keep cats out of your flower beds; this clever anti-cat fouling system works for weeks without having to pay any attention to it at all.
+These highly effective products were designed to stop cat fouling and keep cats out of your flower beds; this clever anti-cat fouling system works for weeks without paying any attention to it.

-They ensure you can keep cats out by setting up a ‘zone defense’ around a flower bed, tomatoes beds, flower pots, or area you wish them to keep away.
+They ensure you can keep cats out by setting up a ‘zone defense’ around a flower bed, tomato beds, flower pots, or area you wish them to keep away.

 The features of gels: